Galilee by Clive Barker

 - Finished reading it on April 26, 2000

 - I got through reading this entire book before I realized something that should have been obvious.
-On the title page, the novel is called Galilee: A Romance.
+On the title page, the novel is called GALILEE: A ROMANCE.
 And Barker's story definitely fits that mold.
 While there are mystical events occurring, they are all extremely subtle and not very often.
 Additionally the stories reads as one big fantastic voyage, it is grounded very much in reality and everyday common occurrences.
 All of which combine to explain why I felt like I was missing something in the story.
 I kept waiting for something more magical to occur, something strange yet wonderful as like most of Barker's books.
 And was it didn't occur, I was disappointed.
 Oh, it did tell the love story between Galilee and Rachel and it did a wonderful job of it.
 But I was expecting just a little bit more in the way of amazements and it just wasn't there.

 Gallery of Horror edited by Charles L. Grant